-When configured for 10Base-T mode, the ICS1893CF MAC Interface is configured to provide 10M MII (Media Independent Interface).
+When configured for 10Base-T mode, the ICS1893BY-10 MAC/Repeater Interface can be configured to provide either a 10M MII (Media Independent Interface) or a 10M Serial Interface.
 The Twisted-Pair Interface is automatically configured to provide a two-level, Manchester-encoded signal at the voltage levels specified in the ISO/IEC standard.
-(For more information on the Twisted-Pair Interface, see Section 5.3, "Twisted-Pair Interface".)
+(For more information on the Twisted-Pair Interface, see Section 5.5, "Twisted-Pair Interface".)

 The 10Base-T and 100Base-TX operations differ as follows.
 10Base-T operations are fundamentally simpler than 100Base-TX operations.
 The data rate is slower, requiring less encoding than 100Base-TX operations.
 In addition, the bandwidth requirements (and therefore the line attenuation issues) are not as severe as with 100-MHz operations.
-Consequently, when an ICS1893CF is set for 10Base-T operations, it requires fewer internal circuits in contrast to 100Base-TX operations.
+Consequently, when an ICS1893BY-10 is set for 10Base-T operations, it requires fewer internal circuits in contrast to 100Base-TX operations.
 (For an overview of 10Base-T operations, see Section 4.6, "10Base-T Operations".).